 How to make Sage Tea: Put a half teaspoon directly in the bottom of a ceramic tea cup.
 Add boiling water and let it steep for 3’.
 Remember to cover your tea cup with a small plate in order to keep all smell and therapeutic benefits inside.
 Strain and serve.
 Enjoy it hot.

 Also very popular and widespread is the Thymári (Thyme), which is one of the most versatile herbs, with a variety of cultivars and flavors.
 It grows quickly in sunny, hot conditions but can also withstand cold winters.
-The woody stemmed herb has small leaves that add flavor to recipes and an aromatic touch to sachets and aromatherapy treatments.
+The woody-stemmed herb has small leaves that add flavor to recipes and an aromatic touch to sachets and aromatherapy treatments.

 Thyme is one of those herbs, like oregano or sage, which tastes great both fresh and dried.

-Rich in vitamin C, fibers, iron and b carotene – Oregano is used mainly in cooking and traditional dishes of the Cretan diet for salads, potatoes, feta cheese, sauces, and meat, but its properties are most important in the homeopathic treatment for many diseases.
-It appears to antibacterial properties, but most importantly dry oregano is one of the richest sources of antioxidants among herbs.
+Rich in vitamin C, fibers, iron, and b carotene – Oregano is used mainly in cooking and traditional dishes of the Cretan diet for salads, potatoes, feta cheese, sauces, and meat, but its properties are most important in the homeopathic treatment for many diseases.
+It appears to have antibacterial properties, but most importantly dry oregano is one of the richest sources of antioxidants among herbs.

 The Oregano plant has its origin in Greece and carries the name “the joy of the mountain”.

-This aromatic, ancient culinary herb, also referred to as “wild marjoram,” grows rocky and sunny places.
-Harvesting oregano couldn’t be simpler, you just cut the top part of the plant, about 1/3 of the lenght.
+This aromatic, ancient culinary herb, also referred to as “wild marjoram,” grows in rocky and sunny places.
+Harvesting oregano couldn’t be simpler, you just cut the top part of the plant, about 1/3 of the length.
 To obtain the optimum potency of flavor, harvest oregano leaves just before the plant flowers, if you can time it perfectly.

-Wait until morning after the dew has dried when harvesting oregano.
+Wait until the morning after the dew has dried when harvesting oregano.
 The essential oils in herbs are highest in concentration in warm mornings.
 The best flavor is achieved when the herb is harvested just as flower buds form.

 Dictamnus is an endemic herb of Crete and this little natural treasure has a reputation as one of the most healthy herbs with healing properties.
-Wounded goats will heal their wounds from the hunters arrow shots and Hippokratis prescribes it as a medicine for stomach or digestion issues.
+Wounded goats will heal their wounds from the hunter’s arrow shots and Hippokratis prescribes it as a medicine for stomach or digestion issues.

-In Crete it is widely used for teas, as well as, cooking.
-However there are mentions of its use in witchcraft for the making of love potions, as well as, for the materialization of spirits through its smoke!!!
+In Crete, it is widely used for teas, as well as, cooking.
+However, there are mentions of its use in witchcraft for the making of love potions, as well as, for the materialization of spirits through its smoke!!!

-It has played an important part in Greek Mythology, as a medicinal herb through medieval times, and as a perfume and flavoring for drinks such as vermouth, absinthe and Benedictine liqueur.
+It has played an important part in Greek Mythology, as a medicinal herb through medieval times, and as a perfume and flavoring for drinks such as vermouth, absinthe, and Benedictine liqueur.
 Flowers are dried and brewed into an herbal tea for all sorts of ailments.

-Harvesting the plant is a risky endeavor, as it favors precarious rocky environs.
+Harvesting the plant is a risky endeavor, as it favors precarious rocky environments.
 One of the many names given to Dictamus of Crete is Erondas, meaning “love” and the young lovers searching for the herb are called ‘Erondades’ or love seekers.